sourcegraph/handbook/content/departments/tech-ops/tools/endpoint-antivirus.md

 In order to remove Jamf Pro and Jamf Protect from your personal device, please reach out to the Tech Ops team in the #it-tech-ops Slack channel.

 Jamf Pro and Jamf Protect should never be removed from a Sourcegraph computer.
-If there is a circumstance where this needs would to occur please let #it-tech-ops know so that they are aware it is the owner who is performing the removal and for what reasons.
+If there is a circumstance where this needs would to occur please let #ask-it-tech-ops know so that they are aware it is the owner who is performing the removal and for what reasons.

 When you receive your Sourcegraph device and will no longer be working from a personal device, please reach out to the Tech Ops team and we can unenroll your personal device from our system.